wingify/readme-central/docs/Integrations/fme-ai-integrations/fme-mcp-server.md

 * **AI Assistant Integration**: Compatible with tools such as `Cursor`, `VS Code`, and `Claude`.
 * **Feature Flag Management**: Enables the creation, reading, updating, and deletion of feature flags.
 * **Environment Control**: Offers flexibility to enable or disable features in different environments.
+* **Cursor Rule Setup**: Bootstrapping simplifies the configuration of Cursor rules to deliver contextual results and integrate with the SDK

 This is ideal for developers who want to manage feature flags efficiently within their IDEs.